Visual & Performing Arts

 No. 1 teachers communicate with local High Schools to ensure that Advanced classes align to high school curriculum.
 This prepares students for accelerated elective options when they attend High School.

-The Spanish Fluency program is the continuation of our Spanish offering for our 5th through 8th grade students.
+The Spanish Immersion program at Madison No. 1 Middle School is the continuation of our Spanish offering for our 5th through 8th grade students.
 Upon completion of the program, students will be confident, culturally experienced individuals with Spanish fluency and may earn two years of high school foreign language credit by 8th grade.

 REACH – Highly Gifted